kenneth-bro/dify-plugins-volcengine_tos/README.md

 ## Notes

 - Ensure your TOS bucket has the correct permissions configured
-- The plugin requires valid Volcengine credentials with appropriate TOS access permissions
+- The plugin requires valid Volcengine credentials with appropriate TOS access permissions (for TOS operations)
+- Public file download does not require any credentials
 - For very large files, consider using multipart upload functionality (not currently implemented)

 ## Developer Information